crownstone/bluenet/docs/INSTALL.md

     sudo apt-get update
     sudo apt-get install libstdc++6:i386 libncurses5:i386

 If the cross-compiler does not work, make sure you check if all its dependencies are met with `ldd arm-none-eabi-gcc`.
+Also make sure that the correct libraries are loaded.
+In the config file (see below) you have to specify the directory where the cross-compiler binaries and libraries can be found.
+For example `/opt/compilers/gcc-arm-none-eabi-7-2018-q2-update`.
+Note that this is the parent directory of the `bin` and the `lib` directory.

 ### Misc.